sing-group/seda/seda-docs/source/operations.rst

 Header count filtering (II)
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^

-This example shows how to use this filter in order to remove all sequences in the input FASTA for which a word defined by a regular expression does not appear one or two times.
+This example shows how to use this filter in order to keep all sequences in the input FASTA for which a word defined by a regular expression does not appear one or two times.

 Input: